mahima-mwb/ultimate-wishlist-for-woocommerce/README.txt

 **2. Improved page layout and wishlist table**

-Choose modern & beautiful layouts for the wishlist page and tables with the pro version of the "Wishlist for WooCommerce" plugin.
+Choose modern & beautiful layouts for the wishlist page and tables with the pro version of the "Ultimate Wishlist for WooCommerce" plugin.

 **3. Track user's wishes**